PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations: Use Cases and Applications

 \subsection{AI Development}

-The continuous action space and the imperfect information nature inherent to poker present a compelling challenge for artificial intelligence.
-Most of the breakthroughs in Poker AI agents were limited to Texas hold’em variants \cite{doi:10.1126/science.aam6960, doi:10.1126/science.aay2400}.
+The continuous action space and the imperfect information nature inherent to poker present a compelling challenge for AI.
+Most of the breakthroughs in Poker AI agents were limited to Texas hold 'em variants \cite{doi:10.1126/science.aam6960, doi:10.1126/science.aay2400}.
 PokerKit's capacity to support a comprehensive set of poker variants, coupled with its robust and error-free nature, makes it an ideal framework for developing, testing, and benchmarking poker AI models that can generalize beyond Texas hold’em.
-Its design, which allows for automation of irrelevant operations, facilitates the simulation of numerous game scenarios needed for effective AI training and evaluation.
+Its design, which allows for the automation of irrelevant operations, facilitates the simulation of numerous game scenarios needed for effective AI training and evaluation.
+Furthermore, its benchmarked speed is adequate for various AI applications.

+One popular domain of computer poker is the development of poker solvers.
+Generally, solvers like PIOSolver begin with a game tree construction, which is then followed by the more computationally intensive Nash equilibrium calculation \cite{upi}.
+PokerKit can be leveraged during this initial game tree construction while the Nash equilibrium calculation can be carried out in more performant languages such as C or C++.
+It's worth noting that during the game tree construction, the sequence of possible actions is independent of the cards dealt.
+This intrinsic characteristic provides ample opportunities for developers to implement optimizations and reduce the runtime by orders of magnitude.